phinixplus/docs/source/cpu/intro.typ

 of required hardware.
 A list of the most important novel features of the CPU are as follows:
 #show table.cell: set align(center + horizon)
-#figure(table(columns: 2,
+#figure(table(columns: (1fr, 2fr),
 	table.header([Feature], [Justification]),
 	[Dual register files. #footnote[As mentioned prior in relation to the m68k.]
-	(The separation of data and address registers, allowing for simultaneous operations.)],
-	[The separation of the registers allows for a trivial auto-increment operation, removing the need for special hardware for the stack and other pointers.],
+	(The separation of data and address registers.)], [The separation of the register files allows for a trivial auto-increment operation, removing the need for special hardware for the stack and other pointers.
+This feature also allows for two independent operations to be executed in parallel if the implementation supports it.],

 	[Flags register file.
 (The ability to use any flag bit for any purpose.)], [Makes operations on them a feasible prospect, reducing the amount of